Hackermans1/GAME-DAO/README.md

 Transfering data, though made simple using hyperlane, is a very powerful tool.
 We are proud to make use of this to make the platform available across various chains.

 ### Putting proposal metadata on IPFS
 Proposal NFT is put on IPFS/ piniata submarine.
-We decided not to put user comments on chain to save gas fees. even if the implementation didn't make it cross
+We decided not to put user comments on chain to save gas fees. even if the implementation didn't make it cross we were supposedly adding a pay to earn games and had a slot machine emodel on.

 ### UI/UX Design